Menopausal weight gain is one of the most common and frustrating complaints experienced by women, in middle age.

 Our experienced and knowledgeable team will review your medical history and prescribe a treatment program tailored to you, that has been proven to help relieve your symptoms.
 You do not have to suffer alone and arming yourself with the right information about your current experiences is the best way to find peace of mind as well as relief.

 Call us today on 1300 883 405 and let one of our experienced medical practitioners help start you on a path for treating the hormonal imbalances you are suffering.
-We’ve helped over 80,000 Australian women relieve their menopause symptoms, and we look forward to helping you with yours too.
+We’ve helped over thousands of Australian women relieve their menopause symptoms, and we look forward to helping you with yours too.